 Introduction

-CFD stands for contract for difference.
-CFDs are a form of derivative trading, with every CFD deriving their value from the movement of an underlying asset.
-They allow traders to trade price movements without actually owning that underlying asset.
+CFD or Contracts for Difference are a form of derivative trading with their values derived from the movement of an underlying asset.
+With CFDs, traders can trade price movements without the need for owning the underlying asset.

-When traders choose to trade CFDs, it means that they are engaging in a contract between themselves and the broker.
-The trader (the “buyer”) and the broker (the “seller”) agrees to a contract that speculates on the price of an asset in market conditions.
-The security underlying the CFD can be a stock, stock index, currency, commodity, or cryptocurrency.
+When traders choose to trade CFDs, it means that they are making a contract between broker and themselves.
+The seller (broker) and the buyer (trader) agree to a contract that speculates on the price of an asset in market conditions.
+The underlying asset can be a stock, index, currency, commodity, or crypto CFD.

 Understanding CFD Trading: Leverage and How It Works

-Sometimes traders may wish to apply leverage in order to gain more exposure with minimal equity as part of their investment strategy.
-Leverage is applied in multiples of the capital invested by the trader, for example, 2x, 5x, or higher, and the broker lends this sum of money to the trader at the fixed ratio.
-Leverage may be applied to both buy (long) and short (sell) positions.
-It is important to note that any losses or profits will be multiplied.
+Sometimes traders may wish to apply leverage to gain more exposure with minimal equity.
+Leverage is applied in multiples of the capital invested by the trader such as 2x, 5x, or higher.
+The broker lends this amount of money to trader at the fixed ratio.
+Leverage may be applied to both buying (long) or selling (short).
+When trading with leverage, it is essential to note that profits and losses both will be multiplied.

-Trading on margin CFDs typically provides higher leverage than traditional trading.
-Standard leverage in the CFD market can be as low as a 2% margin requirement and as high as a 20% margin.
+Trading CFDs on margin typically provide higher leverage than traditional trading.
+Standard leverage in the CFD market can be as low as 2% margin requirement and as high as 20%.
 Lower margin requirements mean less capital outlay and greater potential returns for the trader.

 CFD trading enables you to sell (short) an instrument if you believe it will fall in value, with the aim of profiting from the predicted downward price move.
 If your prediction turns out to be correct, you can buy the instrument back at a lower price to make a profit.
 If you are incorrect and the value rises, you will make a loss on your trade.

-CFDs trade over-the-counter (OTC) through a network of brokers that organize the market demand and supply for CFDs and make prices accordingly.
-In other words, CFDs are not traded on major exchanges such as the New York Stock Exchange (NYSE).
-The CFD is a tradable contract between a client and the broker, who are exchanging the difference in the initial price of the trade and its value when the trade is closed.
+CFDs are traded over the counter (OTC) via a network of brokers that manage the demand and supply for the CFDs markets.
+In other words, CFDs are not traded on major exchanges such as New York Stock Exchange NYSE.
+As mentioned above, the CFD is a contract between trader and broker who are exchanging the different in the initial price of the trade and when the trade is closed.

-Most CFD trades have no fixed expiry date, meaning that the CFD contract length is unlimited.
-A trade is closed only when placed in the opposite direction, i.e. you can close a buy trade on 100 CFDs on silver only by selling these CFDs.
+Mostly CFDs have no fixed expiry dates that means the contract validity is unlimited.
+A trade is closed only when placed in the opposite direction, meaning you can close a buy trade on 100 CFDs on silver only by selling these CFDs.
+They are traded in lots (standardized contracts) the size of a single contract varies depending on the underlying asset usually copying how the asset is traded in the market.

 What are the different features of CFD trading and stock trading?